tomcritchlow/tomcritchlow.github.io/_posts/2020-08-06-indie-alumni.md

 ---
 layout: blog
 title: Generating an alumni network for indies
-subtitlte: Musings on groups of indie consultants
+subtitle: Musings on groups of indie consultants
 ---

 A few indie consultants convened in the [!& discord space](/!&/) recently to discuss the topic of "small group consulting".
 We were inspired by a range of interesting readings: